 Rio Secreto in Cozumel: a really amazing cave hike that is not for the claustrophobic.

 We had been thinking about going to Rio Secreto for several years, and finally got our chance during our third trip to Cozumel.
+(Technically, this is in Playa Del Carmen, but we went during our stop in Cozumel.)
 The pictures and reviews always looked amazing, so we had high expectations for this excursion.
 Fortunately, it really was a unique and amazing experience.

 We had to take a 30 minute bus ride from the port that took us on some main roads, followed by what felt like some slightly dangerous back roads (at one point, there was what looked like a roadblock the bus sped through).